mjgrzybek/process_manager/docs/design.md

 - `$ADMIN_CERTS_PATHS`environment variable - paths (splited with `;`) to clients certificates who have elevated rights
 #### Architecture
 - GRPC Server listens on hardcoded port (8080)
-- managed process instance is represented as `JobUUID` in a map held by worker
+- managed process instance is represented as `JobUUID` in a map held by service
 - `start` request, if succeeded, creates `JobUUID`
   - writes to map are synchronized
 - other requests use `JobUUID` as key, no data races should occur if multiple requests are handled in parallel